• Skip to content

 Not Enough Time

-Vacation Bible School is a big church event and big events take significant time to plan.
+Vacation Bible School is a big church event, and big events take significant time to plan.

-For example, begin the planning process six months before the scheduled VBS and take that time to plan the details so the week of VBS, all you need to do is implement the plan.
+For example, begin the planning process six months before the scheduled VBS and take that time to plan the details so that the week of VBS, all you need to do is implement the plan.

 We all get caught in a frenzy if we don’t take the time to plan.
 When the reality is, that effective planning is a time saver.